At Venture Up Ltd., your privacy is important to us and we are committed to protecting and safeguarding your data privacy rights.

 We need your consent for some aspects of these activities which are not covered by our legitimate interests (in particular, the collection of data via cookies, and the delivery of direct marketing to you through digital channels) and, depending on the situation, we’ll ask for this via an opt-in or soft-opt-in (which we explain further below).

-- If you do not wish to receive any marketing correspondance, you have the right to withdraw your consent at any time and the process for doing this is covered under ‘How to amend or withdraw consent’.
+If you do not wish to receive any marketing correspondence, you have the right to withdraw your consent at any time and the process for doing this is covered under ‘How to amend or withdraw consent’.

 Equal opportunities monitoring and other sensitive personal data